-For prompts A, B, and C, we want to know about the important aspects of who you are as a person and the commitments you will bring to teaching.
+Using the prompts below, complete A, B, and C to tell us about the important aspects of who you are and the commitments you will bring to teaching.
 Each essay must be 1-2 pages, 12pt font, and double-spaced; add your name and the prompt letter to the top of each page.

-Essay Prompt A. Statement of Purpose- First, state the name(s) of the qualifying and any additional endorsement(s) you will obtain.
-Tell us about your experiences with young people and how these experiences have inspired you to become a teacher.
+Statement of Purpose (Essay Prompt A) Tell us about your experiences with young people and how these experiences have influenced you to become a teacher.
 These experiences may include a broad range of volunteer or paid activities.
 How have your experiences working with youth led you to consider becoming a teacher?
-What skills and understanding did you develop that you think are important for teaching?
+What understanding did you develop that you think are important for teaching?
 What personal characteristics do you possess that you think will make you an effective teacher?

 Essay Prompt C. Supplemental Essay- The Woodring College vision is to “foster community relationships and a culture of learning that advance knowledge, embrace diversities, and promote social justice.”
 This vision establishes the educational values that guide the College.
 Given these values and your understanding of your major, please tell us why you believe your academic major is an important subject to teach in the high school/middle school classroom.
 How do you think you can foster an appreciation for this subject among ALL learners in a diverse society?
 What personal characteristics do you bring to teaching this subject?